There's no-one quite like Björk. The Icelandic musician is a truly unique talent that has captivated a cult audience for over 25 years.

 Björk's highest charting hit in the UK sticks out in her catalogue for many reasons, one of which is because it's a cover.
 American singer Betty Hutton recorded it in English first, but it was originally a German song named 'Und jetzt ist es still'.

 "It was sort of a joke, really," Bjork once said of the song, explaining that she almost regrets releasing it, citing filming the video as the best bit.
-The stats surrounding the song are no joke though - It's Oh So Quiet reached Number 4 on the Official Chart and has 447,000 sales to its name, making it Bjork's best-seller in the UK.
-It's only her fourth most streamed song, so we're sure Bjork will be pleased to know an original of her's has more plays in the digital era.
-But we'll get to that later...
+The stats surrounding the song are no joke though - It's Oh So Quiet reached Number 4 on the Official Chart and has 449,000 sales to its name, making it Bjork's best-seller in the UK.
+It's only her fourth most streamed song, with 2.5 million plays.

 Venus as a Boy

 It is Bjork's second studio album Post that spawned the most commercial success, with three Top 10 singles coming from the collection.
 The second-highest charting track of her career, Hyperballad, is otherworldly folktronica at its finest, with unique production that makes its unmistakably Bjork.
-The song reached Number 8 on the Official Singles Chart and is her fifth biggest song overall in the UK when sales and streams are added together.
+The song reached Number 8 on the Official Singles Chart and is her fifth biggest song overall in the UK when sales and streams are added together with 85,000 chart sales.

 Army Of Me

-If you've never heard this song as a backing track on a TV show or advert, then we're not sure where you have been.
-Army Of Me got Bjork's second album campaign off to a flying start, becoming her first Top 10 single.
-A dark tale of dysfunction between Bjork and her brother that caputured the minds (and ears) of the UK, Army Of Me is Bjork's fourth biggest song overall and her most streamed track to date, with 1.5 million plays.
+A popular soundtrack on many a TV show or advert, 1995's Army Of Me got Bjork's second album campaign off to a flying start, becoming her first Top 10 single.
+A dark tale of dysfunction between Bjork and her brother that caputured the minds (and ears) of the UK, Army Of Me is Bjork's fourth biggest song overall and her most streamed track to date, with 2.6 million plays.
 Oh, and then there's that music video, where a gorilla is Bjork's dentist.
 Us neither, but we love it.

 Bjork's Top 10 biggest hits on the Official Chart